-If you were asked to take a significant pay cut, would you still do what you do?
-I know, you have bills to pay and need to keep a roof over your head.
-However, do you look forward to coming to work most days?
+If money were no object, would you still do what you do?
+It can be hard to imagine knowing you have bills to pay.
+But do you enjoy your work?
+Do you look forward to coming to work most days?
 Are you proud of what you do?

 If not, why not?

-We spend most of our working hours at work.
-Therefore, surely you owe it to yourself to spend these hours doing something which you are passionate about and makes you happy?
-Whilst my income is nowhere near to what I used to earn, I’m 100% fulfilled by what I do.
+We spend most of our waking hours at work.
+So surely, you owe it to yourself to spend these hours doing something that you enjoy?
+Something you are passionate about and makes you happy?
+Whilst my income is nowhere near what I used to earn, I’m 100% fulfilled by what I do.
 I love being my own boss and working with such a great group of clients.

 2. Benchmark your own career progress on your own goals and performance

-Far too often I hear professionals, particularly young, ambitious lawyers, accountants and consultants benchmarking their performance and career progress on others.
-You can’t control what others do, so it is not healthy to be continually comparing yourself to others.
-In fact when you do start comparing yourself to others this can lead to non-productive behaviour and self-limiting beliefs.
+When you start comparing yourself to others, this can lead to non-productive behaviour and self-limiting beliefs.
 The only comparison you need to make is whether you are progressing against the goals and career plan you have set yourself.

 3. Invest in your own career and development

-I’ve noticed that people who take charge of their career and achieve their career goals often have a belief that it is their responsibility to invest in their own development.
-Interestingly the small business community also subscribes to the belief that they need to pay and invest in their own skill set.
-However, why do so many professionals in practice assume that it is their firm’s responsibility to pay for their development?
+People who take charge of their careers and achieve their career goals understand it is their responsibility to invest in their development.
+Interestingly, the small business community shares the same mindset – subscribing to the belief that they should be the ones to pay and invest in their own skillset.
+And yet, so many professionals in practice assume that it is their firm’s responsibility to pay for their development?

 4. Look after yourself

-It’s ironic that as I write this I am still trying to kick a pesky ear infection into touch.
-It doesn’t matter how good you are at work, or how much you want to achieve, if you don’t have you health, then it is not worth one jot.
-Therefore, before you fling yourself into work, take some time to decide on how to look after yourself that little bit better in 2014.
-Could you add in a 10 minute walk daily?
-Could you reduce your alcohol intake just a little?
-It’s often only small things that we need to do to increase our physical and mental well-being.
+It doesn’t matter how good you are at work or how much you want to achieve – if you don’t have your health, it is not worth one jot.
+So, before you fling yourself into pursuing your career resolutions, take some time to figure out how you’re going to look after yourself this year.
+Could you start taking a 10-minute walk on your lunch break?
+Or drink one less glass of chardonnay at the weekend?
+It is amazing how these seemingly small acts of self-care can significantly improve our physical and mental well-being.